marinang/SimProd/README.md

 * subtime: Time interval when the jobs are sent (e.g. 16 18 means from 4pm to 6pm).

-If using the EPFL cluster, please avoid using these options, a configuration file is read with ageed values for these options.
+If using the EPFL cluster, please avoid using these options, a configuration file is read with agreed values for these options.

 ## Monitoring